andrej-fischer/cloneHD/README.md

-# How to get cloneHD and filterHD software?
+# How to get cloneHD and filterHD?

-The current stable release, including pre-compiled executable binaries of filterHD and cloneHD for Mac OS X (64bit), can be found at <ftp://ftp.sanger.ac.uk/pub/teams/153/cloneHD/>.
+The current stable release, including pre-compiled executable binaries of filterHD and cloneHD for Mac OS X (64bit), can be found at
+<ftp://ftp.sanger.ac.uk/pub/teams/153/cloneHD/>.
+The source code can
+also be downloaded here.

-# Run a test with simulated data!
+# Run a test with simulated data

 If you download cloneHD from the ftp site above, you can test both filterHD and cloneHD by running